-With the ever-increasing popularity of mirrorless cameras and the slow decline of compact cameras and DSLRs, it’s always interesting to take a look at one or two brave attempts form a camera manufacturer to keep some of those categories alive.
+With the ever-increasing popularity of mirrorless cameras and the slow decline of compact cameras and DSLRs, it’s always interesting to take a look at one or two brave attempts from a camera manufacturer to keep some of those categories alive.
 Now, since its growing increasingly harder to find a bad camera in a market that’s the most competitive it’s ever been, even those “attempts” often equal to a very decent product, no matter if they turn to be a commercial success or not.
 This is also the case with the camera we’ve got on our hands this time around, the Canon Rebel SL2 (Kiss X9 or Canon 200D on other markets).
 The SL2 exists to directly compete with budget mirrorless cameras and DSLRs alike and tries to take the best of both worlds to create something truly unique and different.
 It’s predecessor, the 100D tried to do the same thing and ended up being a fairly successful camera, but that was a couple of years ago and during the time where DSLRs still enjoyed a great deal of popularity, even in the segment of more budget-friendly cameras.

 The body of the SL2 is a perfect blend of simplicity and functionality.
 You won’t find as many buttons and dials as on a more advanced camera, but you get enough to be able to easily operate it together with the touchscreen input, which is the type of usability that feels just right on a camera like this.
 You should also have no problems getting used to the layout since it’s pretty much your standard Canon affair and should equally appeal to those who have used a DSLR before and also to those that haven’t.
 The SL2 isn’t built out of top quality materials, neither is it weather resistant, but it doesn’t feel like a cheaply made camera at all.
 If you don’t treat it well you will notice some scratches here and there, but it will surely remain in working condition for a very long amount of time.
 The grip on the front also isn’t the biggest we’ve seen, but it’s still miles ahead of those you would usually see on mirrorless cameras and thus the SL2 fits a lot more comfortable in the hand.
 It’s also one of the most portable DSLRs on the market thanks to its small dimensions and quite a low weight of 453 grams.
 While we would certainly like to see a bigger and more accurate viewfinder than the one that’s included, the very sharp and fully articulated touchscreen more than makes up for that omission in our opinion.